SahilPatil-codes/simple-object-detection-using-yolov10/README.md

 ## Contributing
 ### Contributions are welcome!
 To contribute:
 ### Fork the Repository.
-- **Create a New Branch (e.g., git checkout -b feature/your-feature).
+- Create a New Branch (e.g., git checkout -b feature/your-feature).
-- **Commit Your Changes with clear, descriptive messages.
+- Commit Your Changes with clear, descriptive messages.
-- **Push to Your Branch and create a pull request detailing your modifications.
+- Push to Your Branch and create a pull request detailing your modifications.
-- **Please adhere to the project’s coding standards and include tests where applicable.
+- Please adhere to the project’s coding standards and include tests where applicable.

 ## License
 ### This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Acknowledgements
-- **OpenCV: For providing robust computer vision tools.
+- **OpenCV**: For providing robust computer vision tools.
-- **YOLOv10: For state-of-the-art object detection capabilities.
+- **YOLOv10**: For state-of-the-art object detection capabilities.
-- **PyTorch: For powering the deep learning framework behind the model.
+- **PyTorch**: For powering the deep learning framework behind the model.
-- **The Open-Source Community: For continuous contributions and support.
+- **The Open-Source Community**: For continuous contributions and support.

 # Contact
 ## For questions, suggestions, or support, please contact:

-- **Sahil Sunil Patil
+- **Sahil Sunil Patil**
-- **Email: sahilpatil.2422@gmail.com
+- **Email: sahilpatil.2422@gmail.com**
-- **GitHub: SahilPatil-codes
+- **GitHub: SahilPatil-codes**